rhoadley.net music research courses software blogs

 performances:

-Composed by Richard Hoadley, performed by Mifune Tsuji, Saturday 22nd October 2011, Cambridge UK.
+Composed by Richard Hoadley, first performed by Mifune Tsuji, Saturday 22nd October 2011, Cambridge UK.

 Performance by Marcus Barcham-Stevens at the 2012 SuperCollider Symposium in London: